British Army during the First World War: Weapons

-The British Army was armed with the Short Magazine Lee–Enfield Mk III (SMLE Mk III), which featured a bolt-action and large magazine capacity that enabled a trained rifleman to fire 20–30 aimed rounds a minute.
+The British Army was armed with the Short Magazine Lee–Enfield Mk III (SMLE Mk III) which featured a bolt-action and large magazine capacity that enabled a trained rifleman to fire 20–30 aimed rounds a minute.
 First World War accounts tell of British troops repelling German attackers, who subsequently reported that they had encountered machine guns, when in fact, it was simply a group of trained riflemen armed with SMLEs.
 The heavy Vickers machine gun proved itself to be the most reliable weapon on the battlefield, with some of its feats of endurance entering military mythology.
 One account tells of the action by the 100th Company of the Machine Gun Corps at High Wood on 24 August 1916.

-This company had 10 Vickers guns; it was ordered to give sustained covering fire for 12 hours onto a selected area 2000 yd away, to prevent German troops forming up there for a counterattack while a British attack was in progress.
+This company had 10 Vickers guns and was ordered to give sustained covering fire for 12 hours onto a selected area 2000 yd away in order to prevent German troops forming up there for a counterattack while a British attack was in progress.
 Two companies of infantry were allocated as ammunition, rations and water carriers for the gunners.
 Two men worked a belt–filling machine non–stop for 12 hours, keeping up a supply of 250-round belts.
-They used 100 new barrels and all of the water—including the men's drinking water and the contents of the latrine buckets—to keep the guns cool.
+They used 100 new barrels and all of the water, including the men's drinking water and the contents of the latrine buckets, to keep the guns cool.

 In that 12-hour period, the 10 guns fired just short of one million rounds between them.
 One team is reported to have fired 120,000.
 At the close of the operation, it is alleged that every gun was working perfectly and that not one had broken down during the whole period.
 The lighter Lewis gun was adopted for land and aircraft use in October 1915.
-The Lewis gun had the advantage of being about 80% faster to build than the Vickers, and far more portable.
-By the end of the First World War, over 50,000 Lewis Guns had been produced; they were nearly ubiquitous on the Western Front, outnumbering the Vickers gun by a ratio of about 3:1.
+This had the advantage of being about 80% faster to build than the Vickers and far more portable.
+By the end of the First World War, over 50,000 Lewis Guns had been produced.
+They were nearly ubiquitous on the Western Front, outnumbering the Vickers gun by a ratio of about 3:1.